Dec 01, 2025 Chinenye Ozowara

 A stakeholder management plan provides guidance and information on handling stakeholder expectations, and a change management plan details the process for submitting, evaluating and implementing project changes.

 Stakeholder management skills, including communication and interpersonal skills, are essential at this stage.
 Stakeholder satisfaction assessment tools are too.
 Surveys and feedback forms can measure stakeholder satisfaction to ensure you're on track.
-Log stakeholder sentiment in your stakeholder management tool.
-Some stakeholder management tools may have built-in AI to help analyze the sentiment of stakeholder communications.
+You can log stakeholder sentiment in your stakeholder management tool.

 What are some tips for managing stakeholder engagement?